-UNITED STATES I ISTORY.1 - 634046 Placement in SAI course is determined by student's IE P team.
+UNITED STATES HIST TORY.1 - 634046 Placement in SAI course is determined by student's IEP team.

 Grade Level: 11

 Prerequisite: Student IEP

-School: ool: CAS - CVHS - NPHS - TOHS - WHS
+School: CAS - CVHS - NPHS - TOHS - WHS

 Credit: 10 Annual

-This serves is designed encoding by to provide supports for students with dischilding and starts with the

 This course is designed specifically to provide supports for students with disabilities and starts with the European background of our country and the highlights of our social, economic, and political developments.
 Emphasis is on continuity and change in the 20th Century.